had2020/Task-List/README.md

 A Javascript Task List

 # What is it
-An Application built in Javascirpt.
-Its a Task List or in other words a to do list.
+An Application built in JavaScript. a Task List or in other words a to do list.
 The idea of the application is for a user to write tasks they need complete, and this will help organize the users life.
 The application also comes with a built in music player, which plays music from the music.mp3 file.
 This music helps the user keep their attraction and focus on the application.